mustafaascha/dsl/chapters/Components_of_a_language.md

 If we always make our parsing code construct a parse tree, then the next step in processing the DSL involves manipulation of this tree to achieve a desired effect.
 There might be a number of steps involved in this—for example, we rewrote expressions in the matrix expression example in order to optimise computations—but at the end of the processing we will execute the commands the DSL expression describes.

 Executing the DSL is sometimes straightforward and can be done as a final traversal of the parse tree.
 This is what we did with the matrix expressions where the purpose of the DSL was to rewrite expressions rather than evaluating them—the latter being a simple matter of multiplying and adding matrices.
 In other cases, it makes sense to separate the semantic model and the DSL by having a framework for the actions we want the language to allow for.
-Having a framework for the semantics of the language lets us develop and test the semantic model separately from the language we use as an interface for it, and it even allows us to have different input languages for manipulating the same semantic model if different people prefer different flavors of DSL—not that I would recommend having many different languages to achieve the same goals.
+Having a framework for the semantics of the language lets us develop and test the semantic model separately from the language we use as an interface for it, and it even allows us to have different input languages for manipulating the same semantic model if different people prefer different flavours of DSL—not that I would recommend having many different languages to achieve the same goals.